nareshmaharaj-consultant/aerospike_udf/README.md

 ```bash
 docker logs aerospike -f
 ```
-In window 2: Log into the command line interactive shell for Aerospike call aql.
+In window 2: Log into the command line and use the interactive shell for Aerospike called aql.
 ```bash
 docker run -ti aerospike/aerospike-tools:latest aql -h  $(docker inspect -f '{{.NetworkSettings.IPAddress }}' aerospike)
 ```

 #### Project
-In Window 3: We will run the writer application being the dataloader.
+In Window 3: We will run the writer application being the data loader.
-The directory stucture should resemble
+The directory structure should resemble the following.
 ```text
 ├── README.md
 ├── data